Dynamic Game Semantics: Dynamic Games and Strategies

-Now, it should be clear, from the definition of $\simeq_{!A}$, why we need to equip each game with an identification of plays: A particular choice of ``tags'' $(\_, i)$ of a position of an exponential $!A$ should not matter; and since this identification may occur \emph{locally} in games in \emph{nested} forms, e.g., $!!A \otimes B$ and $!A \multimap B$, it gives a neat formulation to define a \emph{tailored} identification $\simeq_G$ of positions as part of the structure of each game $G$.
+Now, it should be clear, from the definition of $\simeq_{!A}$, why we have equipped each game with an identification of positions: A particular choice of the `tag' $(\_, i)$ for an exponential $!A$ should not matter; since this identification may occur \emph{locally} in games in a \emph{nested} form, e.g., $!(!A \otimes B)$, $!A \multimap B$, etc., it gives a neat solution to define a \emph{tailored} identification $\simeq_G$ of positions as part of the structure of each game $G$.
+It was first introduced by \cite{abramsky2000full} and also employed in \cite{mccusker1998games}.